-A ‘Wizard Of Oz’ Film Remake Is On Tap At New Line Cinema
+A 'Wizard Of Oz' Film Remake Is On Tap At New Line Cinema

 New Line promised that this new version of the film would be a refreshed take on the story.
 It will reportedly keep elements from the 1939 musical, such as Dorothy's ruby red slippers.

 Marty Bowen, Wyck Godfrey, and Marc Platt will produce.
-Isaac Klausner will executive produce said Deadline.
+Isaac Klausner will executive produce, per Deadline.

-In 2013 a film adaptation of the tale titled, Oz Great and Powerful, starred James Franco as the wizard.
-This version of the vintage fable told the story of Oscar Diggs, a deceptive magician who arrived in the land of Oz to restore order.
+In 2013, a film adaptation of the tale titled Oz Great and Powerful starred James Franco as the wizard.
+This version of the vintage story focused on Oscar Diggs, a deceptive magician who arrived in the land of Oz to restore order.

-The original motion picture, which has since become a beloved masterpiece, made a star out of Judy Garland, who played the title role of Dorothy Gale.
+The original motion picture, which has since become a beloved masterpiece, made a star out of the late Judy Garland, who played the title role of Dorothy Gale.

-The movie’s titular song “Over the Rainbow” was originally set to be deleted from the final cut The directors felt it slowed the pace of the story.
-In 2004, the tune would be voted the number one movie song of all time reported Today.
+The movie's titular song "Over the Rainbow" was originally set to be deleted from the final cut.
+The directors felt it slowed the pace of the story.
+In 2004, the tune would be voted the No. 1 movie song of all time, as reported by Today.

-Buzzfeed reported that the original version was a flop at the box office, just about breaking even at $3 million.
-The Wizard of Oz would win two Academy Awards in the categories of Best Score and Best Song.
-The Wizard of Oz would not find its audience until it aired on television in 1956 for the very first time.
-The 82-year-old musical has since become one of the most adored films of all time.
+BuzzFeed wrote that the original version was a flop at the box office, just about breaking even at $3 million.
+However, The Wizard of Oz would win two Academy Awards in the categories of Best Score and Best Song.
+It would not find its audience until it aired on television in 1956 for the very first time, but it has since become one of the most adored films in history.